 Are you curious enough to unearth your organisation’s most valuable problem?
 The problem that will unlock abundance, possibility and growth, that will bravely lead your business into the future.
 Understanding customer problems is the key to breakthrough innovation, and implementing initiatives that benefit your bottom line.

 With the increasing use of automation and artificial intelligence and the rise of freelancing and the gig economy comes enormous workplace change and flexibility, but also less security.
 You cannot future-proof your job, but you can future-proof your career.

 How do you stay relevant when everything in the world is evolving so fast?
 How do you stay relevant when business is so uncertain?
 How do you continue to adapt and stand out against everyone else struggling to do the same as you?
 This book explains why being a relevant leader is critical to your success now and in the future, and provides a roadmap to help you move from being stuck in the status quo to becoming an influential leader.

 Bec Brideson’s debut business bible explores the $28 trillion female economy and outlays the definitive methodology and business transformation required to acquire and retain the new lucrative female consumer.

-Meetings have become a de facto way of working, and as they pile up and stretch to interminable lengths, they eat up our days and sink productivity—if they are poorly planned and run.
-Done well, meetings are short, sharp, productive affairs that provide critical time and space for the interactions that drive business forward.
+Meetings have become a de facto way of working, and as they pile up and stretch to interminable lengths, they eat up our days and sink productivity.
+But when done well, meetings are short, sharp, productive affairs that provide critical time and space for the interactions that drive business forward.
 This book shows you how to effectively and efficiently recover your time with a roadmap to the 25-minute meeting.